paddy12309/Solent-IoT-Heater-Balancing/Readme.md

 3. Utilize sensors controlled by microcontrollers to monitor and manage radiator performance.
 4. Create a user-friendly interface (mobile or web application) for real-time feedback and control.
 5. Test and evaluate the prototype in a simulated environment to ensure accuracy and efficiency.
+6. Use a git repository to track your work as a team.
+This should follow git best practices where possible.

 ---